Tanishqua-Simform/django/readme.md

 I will continue implementing throttling, caching and Middleware on Monday.
 Also, we had a little Puff Party today!

 So that's it for today.
 See you on Monday.
 Bye!

+##### Dt.
+14 Apr, 2025.

+Today, I have worked on implementing Middleware for logging all the requests that the server has served each day.

+Along with that I have added custom throttling functionality over the Request Methods, so as to allow more GET requests where as comparatively lesser PUT and POST requests.

+I found these blogs helpful while development - [Django logging](https://last9.io/blog/django-logging/) | [Scope Throttling for FBVs](https://stackoverflow.com/questions/63454449/django-rest-framework-scope-throttling-on-function-based-view)

+I also attended a session on DRF, so did not get much time to complete caching.
+I will do that later now.

+So that's it for today.
+See you tomorrow.
+Bye!